Board of Directors

 Ashley brings a wealth of experience in community engagement, policy development, and cultural awareness training, making a meaningful impact in fostering understanding and collaboration between Indigenous and non-Indigenous communities.

-Ashley is an Adjunct Advisor on the Shepherds of Good Hope Governance Committee.
+Ashley serves on the Shepherds of Good Hope Finance Committee.

 Catherine Danbrook